hectorpefo/prepublication/_posts/2019-01-04-Mystery-Pixels.md

 Inspection reveals a few interesting features of the pattern:
 - The zeroth row and column are all blue.
 - Apart from $(0,0)$, the pixels on the $x=y$ diagonal are all red.
-- Each row (and each column) exhibits a repeating pattern: the pattern up to but not including the diagonal is followed by its inverse (the colors are switched), after which the original pattern and inverse are repeated, and so on (I confess that I haven't checked all rows and columns for this but it seems to be true).
+- Each row (and each column), apart from the zeroth, exhibits a repeating pattern: the pattern up to but not including the diagonal is followed by its inverse (the colors are switched), after which the original pattern and inverse are repeated, and so on (I confess that I did not take the trouble to check all of the rows and columns for this, but it seems to be true).

 It turns out that these features uniquely determine the entire pattern.
 Let's see how.
 We'll work in a spreadsheet where $(0,0)$ is at the top-left and where blue and red are replaced by $0$ and $1$.
 Start by filling in the edges and diagonal.